datttran/trak_app/README.md

 - [x] Style the graph to match the soft UI theme.
 - [x] Add convert function.
 - [ ] Add user portfolio.
+- [ ] Clean the code after finish the app.